5771 - Highway 97

 FREE parking is available in front of the library.

-We had wonderful group here in the branch on Tuesday January 28th for the most recent LEGO Mania program.
-There were a total of 18 persons building, designing, and admiring the fantastic creations.
-Issac Newman was the draw prize winner of the LEGO minifigure.
-Congratulations to Isaac and his fantastic assistant (Dad) Nick!
+We had wonderful group here in the branch on Tuesday May 6thfor the most recent LEGO Mania program.
+There were a total of 10 persons building, designing, and admiring the fantastic creations.
+Alexis Pearson was the draw prize winner of the LEGO minifigure.
+Congratulations to Alexis and her fantastic assistants!

 All LEGO building materials are provided by the library - so please leave your own at home!